 I was advised to try one of two things to reach a human.

 1. Stay silent.
-The machine puts you through to a human is a proscribed period of time passes without interaction.
+The machine puts you through to a human as a proscribed period of time passes without interaction.

 2. Say banana.
 Yes really.
 Say banana.
 The machine does not know what to do with a nonsensical response and puts you through to a human.
 I did this just yesterday.
 Worked like a charm!